sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/installation/index.md

 We support Windows using [Docker](https://docs.docker.com/engine/installation/windows/).
 To be able to support running on Windows with NodeJS we need at least one [core contributor](/aboutus/) that can focus on Windows.
 Are you that one?
 Please [get in touch](https://github.com/sitespeedio/sitespeed.io/issues/new)!

-### Skip installing Chromedriver/Geckodriver
+### Skip installing ChromeDriver/Geckodriver
-If you don't want to install Chromedriver or Geckodriver when you install through npm you can skip them with an environment variable.
+If you don't want to install ChromeDriver or Geckodriver when you install through npm you can skip them with an environment variable.

-Skip installing Chromedriver:
+Skip installing ChromeDriver:

 ~~~bash
 CHROMEDRIVER_SKIP_DOWNLOAD=true npm install sitespeed.io -g